nicklockwood/SwiftFormat/README.md

 *Q. What platforms does SwiftFormat support?*

-> A. SwiftFormat works on macOS 10.12 (Sierra) and above, and also runs on Ubuntu Linux.
+> A. SwiftFormat works on macOS 10.13 (High Sierra) and above, and also runs on Ubuntu Linux.

 *Q. What versions of Swift are supported?*

-> A. The SwiftFormat framework and command-line tool can be compiled using Swift 4.0 and above, and can format programs written in Swift 3.x, 4.x or 5.
-Swift 2.x is no longer actively supported.
-If you are still using Swift 2.x, and find that SwiftFormat breaks your code, the best solution is probably to revert to an earlier SwiftFormat release, or enable only a small subset of rules.
+> A. The SwiftFormat framework and command-line tool can be compiled using Swift 4.2 and above, and can format programs written in Swift 4.x or 5.
+Swift 3.x is no longer actively supported.
+If you are still using Swift 3.x or earlier and find that SwiftFormat breaks your code, the best solution is probably to revert to an earlier SwiftFormat release, or enable only a small subset of rules.
+Use the `--swiftversion` argument to enable additional rules specific to later Swift versions.

 *Q. SwiftFormat made changes I didn't want it to.
 How can I find out which rules to disable?*

 > A. If you run SwiftFormat using the `--verbose` option, it will tell you which rules were applied to each file.
 You can then selectively disable certain rules using the `--disable` argument (see below).

+*Q. People on my team have different SwiftFormat versions installed.
+How can we ensure consistent formatting?

+> A. You can specify a `--minversion` argument in your project's .swiftformat` file to fail the build if developers attempt to use an older SwiftFormat version.

 *Q. How can I modify the formatting rules?*